Updated February 2018

 Would clearing the student loan make it easier for me to get a mortgage?

 Student loans don't go on your credit report, so don't have an impact on your credit score when getting a mortgage.
-However, they do impact your ability to repay – if you're earning over £21,000 – because you have lower take-home income.
+However, they do impact your ability to repay – if you're earning over £21,000 (£25,000 from April 2018) – because you have lower take-home income.

 This comes into play in your affordability score, rather than your credit score (check both as part of the free MSE Credit Club).
 And its big impact is that the likely amount you can borrow is reduced; though its effect is relatively trivial compared to the big factor what do you earn?